LoginRadius/engineering-portal/content/Building Your First Laravel App with Authentication/index.md

 ```

-# Authenticating Routes
+# Authentication of Different Routes

-Route middleware is be used to allow only the authenticated users to let him perform authenticated action.
-Laravel ships with an `auth middleware`, which is defined at `Illuminate\Auth\Middleware\Authenticate`.
-We just need to attach the middleware to a route definition:
+Laravel already ships with an `auth middleware`, which is defined at `Illuminate\Auth\Middleware\Authenticate` by default. **Route middleware** is used to allow only the authenticated users to let him perform authenticated action.
+We just need to attach the middleware to a route definition for authenticating the routes:

 ```
 Route::get('profile', function () {